 The diagnosis of Covid-19 is based of the following tests:

 - PCR-test (Polymerase chain reaction test).
-The standard diagnostic method is by means of a reverse PCR-test (rRT-PCR) on a sputum sample or a nasopharyngeal swab.
+The standard diagnostic method by means of a reverse PCR-test (rRT-PCR) on a sputum sample or a nasopharyngeal swab.

 - Antibody test.
 An antibody prevents the virus from infecting a person.
 An antibody against SARS-CoV-2 has been discovered that can help detect and prevent Covid-19.

 As yet, there is no proven cure for the disease, therefore patients are placed in (home) isolation.
 However, the symptoms can be reduced, so that the immune system gains time to fight the virus.

-In the case of serious infections, existing drugs against other diseases and viruses may be administered to patients, such as malaria (chloroquine), ebola (the experimental remdesivir) and HIV (lopinavir/ritonavir).
+In the case of serious infections, the following drugs may be administered to patients: Paxlovid, Remdesivir, Dexamethason and monoclonal antibodies.
 In very seriously ill patients, complications of the disease may occur, such as a bacterial superinfection.
-These patients are given antibiotics for this.
+These patients are given antibiotics.
 Some of the patients need extra oxygen through ventilation.

 Since the end of 2020, a vaccine for the SARS-CoV-2 virus is available.

 Four out of five people who contract Covid-19 have a mild course and the disease cures in about two weeks.
 People with serious symptoms generally need more time to recover (three to six weeks).

 Potential risk factors for a poor prognosis include higher age, high SOFA score and a d-dimer amount greater than 1 μg/ml.
 Among those who died from Covid-19, many had pre-existing conditions, including diabetes, hypertension and cardiovascular disease.
 The average time of initial symptoms to death was fourteen days.

-The main measures that can be taken to prevent the spread of the coronavirus:
+The main measures that can be taken to prevent spread of the coronavirus:

 - Wash hands regularly with soap and water.